(revised June 2019)

 Their broader journey into the Orthodox Christian Faith began in the 1990’s with the personal journey of David and Rozanne Rucker.
 The Ruckers—formed in the Wesleyan tradition—had been posted to Hong Kong as Protestant missionaries.
-While there, they had come to realize the limitations of their Protestant heritage in conveying the Gospel of Christ to people not steeped in Western culture.
-The Ruckers’ struggle to preach the Gospel in ways that would “translate” into the cultural idiom of the Chinese people led the missionaries to explore ancient forms of Christianity.
+While there, they had come to realize the limitations of their Protestant heritage in conveying the Gospel to people not steeped in Western culture.
+The Ruckers’ struggle to preach the Gospel in ways that would “translate” into the cultural idiom of the Chinese people led the missionaries to explore ancient forms of Christianity, including Orthodoxy.

 Through their explorations of “things Orthodox,” the Ruckers discovered Holy Trinity Cathedral in Indianapolis, a community of the Evangelical Orthodox Church (EOC).
 The EOC was founded in the late 1970’s by Protestant Evangelicals who were trying to “re-create” the early church.
 The EOC borrowed many forms from the Eastern Orthodox Church, while retaining a Protestant character.